paveltimofeev/screens.io/tasklist.md

 -- [Security] Proxy: Auth proxy should not store passwords in plain text -- [Security] Backend: Do not use Login as userId, because it uses in path building and could allow user change directories; use user UID instead
--- [Security] Backend: Do not use Login as db name, use userId instead

-- Backend & Proxy: Fix SignUp issue (backend should not crash, proxy should pass correct headers)
+-- [Security] Backend: Do not use Login as db name, use userId instead -- [Bug] Backend & Proxy: Fix SignUp issue (backend should not crash, proxy should pass correct headers)

 - Backend: migration script for copying data from one user to another
+- [Bug] userid instead of username shown in Recent Runs table

 TechDept
 - Frontend: Fix filters at Jobs view
 - Frontend: Need filtration by status at JobPage (results report) (Implement Sidebar filters for Job Page)
+- Frontend: *featurelost* total number of scenarios
 - Frontend: Close menu at mobile view after click, and do not cover header
 - Proxy: Simplify passwordChecks by user/by email - introduce accountId as a key instead of user/email
 - Proxy: Simplify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, username - really needed?`